-In accordance with a resolution of the directors of ASCF #1 Fund, the directors of the trustee company declare that:
+In accordance with a resolution of the directors of ASCF #1 Fund, the directors of the Responsible Entity declare that:

-- the financial statements and notes, as set out on pages present fairly the Fund's financial position as at 30 June 2017 and its performance for the period ended on that date in accordance with Australian Accounting Standards; and - 2. in the director's opinion there are reasonable grounds to believe that the trust will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes, as set out on pages present fairly the Fund's financial position as at 30 June 2018 and its performance for the year ended on that date in accordance with Australian Accounting Standards; and - 2. in the director's opinion there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - 3.
+Note 1 confirms that the financial statements comply with international Financial Reporting Standards as issued by the International Accounting Standards Board.